2009 Orissa Legislative Assembly election

-The 2009 Odisha Legislative Assembly election took place in April 2009, concurrently with the general election.
+The 2009 Orissa Legislative Assembly election took place in April 2009, concurrently with the general election.
 The elections were held in the state in two phases.
 The results were declared on 16 May.
-Despite having recently separated from the Bharatiya Janata Party after an eleven-year partnership, the Biju Janata Dal (BJD) retained power in the Odisha State Assembly with a more convincing majority.
-Party chief Naveen Patnaik was formally re-elected as the BJD Legislature party leader on 19 May, thus paving the way for his third consecutive term as the Chief Minister of Odisha.
+Despite having recently separated from the Bharatiya Janata Party after an eleven-year partnership, the Biju Janata Dal (BJD) retained power in the Orissa State Assembly with a more convincing majority.
+Party chief Naveen Patnaik was formally re-elected as the BJD Legislature party leader on 19 May, thus paving the way for his third consecutive term as the Chief Minister of Orissa.

 Previous Assembly

 In the 2004 Orissa Assembly election, the National Democratic Alliance (NDA) had swept the state with the BJD winning 61 seats and the Bharatiya Janata Party (BJP) winning 32 seats, giving the alliance comfortable majority in the 147-member house.
 This was the second consecutive term for the BJD-BJP combine after they first formed the government in 2000.
-The Naveen Patnaik government had been sworn in at the Bhubaneswar Raj Bhavan by Odisha Governor M. M. Rajendran in May 2004.
+The Naveen Patnaik government had been sworn in at the Bhubaneswar Raj Bhavan by Orissa Governor M. M. Rajendran in May 2004.